-‘Biogs’ are traditionally written in the third person.
-And for good reason.
-It allows you to shamelessly blow your own trumpet a little.
-But also, scribbling down a life lived from the p.o.v of your 50+ year old self, you start to wonder, “Is that really me?”
+Biogs are traditionally written in the third person.
+And for good reason; it allows you to shamelessly blow your own trumpet a little.
+But also, scribbling down a life lived from the point of view of your 50+ year old self, you start to wonder, “Is that really me?”
 So…

 In 1990 he co-founded the award winning theatre ensemble Benchtours (originally Theatre Bouffon) and was involved in devising many of their international touring shows including; It’s A Boy, The Splitting of Latham, Ship of Fools, The Death of Don Quixote, Haroun & The Sea of Stories, The Emperor’s Opera, Limbo, Carnivale and Peepshow (the last three being collaborations with Pete Brooks’ & Insomniac Theatre)

-As a writer he’s had a number of plays produced, including; The Dark Room, Robert Burns’ Celtic Complex, One Straight Line, Tick One Box and The Taking of Zena Charbonne His most recent play, The Monster and Mary Shelley (produced by The Occasion – f.k.a Benchtours) opened at The Tron Theatre in Glasgow in 2018, then stravaiged throughout the Highlands and Islands of Scotland.
-It will likely tour again in England and Ireland in 2019.
+As a writer he’s had a number of plays produced, including; The Dark Room, Robert Burns’ Celtic Complex, One Straight Line, Tick One Box and The Taking of Zena Charbonne His most recent play, The Monster and Mary Shelley (produced by The Occasion – f.k.a Benchtours) opened at The Tron Theatre in Glasgow, then stravaiged throughout the Highlands and Islands of Scotland, and in England, in 2018 and 2019.

 He has taken photographs for a variety of organizations and individuals including album covers, book jackets theatre and documentary.
 (See ‘Photography’ page for more)